magpeng1/L-WISE/README.md

 ### Global and trial-block-specific settings

 config.yaml has two main sections: session_config and trial_config. trial_config contains global settings that affect every trial in the experiment.
-Session_config contains settings that apply only to specific blocks of trials, each of which is a sub-section with an arbitrary name (e.g. train_1, test_3, warmup_block, etc).
+Session_config contains settings that apply only to specific blocks of trials, each of which is a sub-section in of session_config in config.yaml with an arbitrary name (e.g. train_1, test_3, warmup_block, etc).
 Most of the settings in trial_config can also appear in the blocks within session_config: generally speaking, **values in trial_config serve as defaults that can be overridden on a block-by-block basis within session_config.** These settings can then be further overridden for specific types of trials - see "Specifying different trial types" section below.

 Each block consists of some number of trials, which may be drawn from one or more "splits" (i.e., train, val, test).
-Currently, there is only support for class-balanced experiments where each block contains equal numbers of images from each class (if this doesn't work for you, you can edit psych_code/modules/generate_trials.py).
+Note that this generally refers to the train/test splits of image datasets designed for machine learning, rather than "training" or "testing" human participants.
+Currently, there is only support for class-balanced experiments where each block contains equal numbers of images from each class (if this doesn't work for you, see ["Implementing experiments with customized trial sequences"](#implementing-experiments-with-customized-trial-sequences) below).
 You can also specify some number of "calibration trials", which are currently always "circle vs triangle" (note that n_calibration_trials must be a multiple of 2).
 As an additional control, you can specify n_repeats_of_one_stim.
 If this is greater than 0, one image will be randomly selected and held out from the experiment: this image will be presented repeatedly within the block.
 If n_repeats_of_one_stim is greater than 0 in subsequent blocks, it will still be the same stimulus that was presented repeatedly in previous blocks.
 All trial types are shuffled within their block, regardless of class, split, trial type, and whether they are normal/calibration/repeat trials.

-For example, let's say our task has 3 classes dog, wolf, and coyote.
-The first block in session_config has n_trials_per_class_train=2, n_trials_per_class_val=0, and n_trials_per_class_test=1. n_calibration_trials=2, and n_repeats_of_one_stim=3.
-The resulting block will have a total of 14 trials: 3 regular trials from each of the 3 splits (9 in total), plus 2 calibration trials, plus 3 repeat stimulus trials (all of which will be randomly shuffled in order).
+For example, let's say our task has 3 classes: dog, wolf, and coyote.
+The first block in session_config has n_trials_per_class_train=2, n_trials_per_class_val=0, n_trials_per_class_test=1, n_calibration_trials=2, and n_repeats_of_one_stim=3.
+The resulting block will have a total of 14 trials: 2 trials with training set images from each of the 3 classes (6 trials), plus 1 trial with a test set image from each class (3 trials), plus 2 calibration trials, plus 3 repeat stimulus trials.
+All of the 14 trials will be shuffled into a random sequence.

 In addition to session_config and trial_config, there is also a hit_config section at the bottom, which can be used to set various parameters of an experimental "HIT" specifically on Mechanical Turk (not relevant for Prolific/other deployments).

+If you specify your trial sequences using trialsets.csv (see ["Implementing experiments with customized trial sequences"](#implementing-experiments-with-customized-trial-sequences) below), you do not need to include the session_config section of config.yaml, only trial_config.

 ### Class/choice names and aliases

 This codebase is designed for experiments in which the participant must choose among two or more classes on each trial.
-There are several settings in config.yaml that determine how these choices are displayed. choice_names_order is an ordered list of class names (the names are as they appear in the "class" column in dataset_dirmap.csc): the buttons the participant must click on to make a response appear in this order in a ring around the center of the screen.
+There are several settings in config.yaml that determine how these choices are displayed. choice_names_order is an ordered list of class names (the names are as they appear in the "class" column in dataset_dirmap.csv, but with underscores replaced with spaces): the buttons the participant must click on to make a response appear in this order arranged in a ring around the center of the screen.
 If shuffle_choice_order is set to true, their positions are randomly shuffled between each trial.
 If rotate_choice_order is true, the ring is rotated randomly such that the button positions are "randomized" but their relative ordering stays the same (as specificed in choice_names_order).

 Optionally, each class can be assigned an alias (alternative name for the class).
 These aliases are defined in the choice_names_aliases dictionary in the trial_config section of config.yaml (see the idaea4 experiment for an example).
 If choice_aliases_random_shuffle is set to true, the mapping between class names and aliases will be randomly shuffled for each participant (but always consistent within one participant session).

+### Keyboard control for binary classification tasks

+For binary classification tasks, it is probably faster for most participants to press the "F" and "J" keys to enter their response to each trial rather than using the mouse.
+Assuming you build your experiment starting with experiment_files/example_custom_experiment_0/example_custom_experiment_0.html, you can set keypress_fj_response to "true" if you want to use F/J (or false if you want to use the mouse).

 ### Specifying different trial types

 Many experiments require multiple distinct "types" of trials - for example, one type of trial may involve presenting enhanced images while another entails presenting non-enhanced images.
-To specify multiple trial types for a given block in session_config, you can add a sub-section called "trial_types" with a sub-sub-section for each trial type, containing any settings that should override the block-level or global settings for that specific trial type.
+To specify multiple trial types for a given block in session_config, you can add a sub-section called "trial_types" with a sub-sub-section for each trial type, containing any settings that should override the block-level (session_config) or global (trial_config) settings for that specific trial type.
 One important thing to set might be the "bucket" variable: this is how we controlled modifiable parameters of the images being presented (e.g., the pixel budget by which the image was enhanced, the guide model or loss function that was used to enhance it, etc).
-Essentially, we set up buckets that contain differently-modified copies of the same dataset with exactly the same file names and directory structure - e.g., one bucket for original images, one for images enhanced by ResNet-50 with eps=10, another for eps=20, etc. When "bucket" is set at the trial-type level, after the image is selected from dataset_dirmap.csv (which contains a "url" column with a url to the corresponding image), the S3 bucket name will be replaced within the URL with whatever "bucket" is set to.
+Essentially, we set up buckets that contain differently-modified copies of the same dataset with exactly the same file names and directory structure - e.g., one bucket for original images, one for images enhanced by ResNet-50 with ε=10, another for ε=20, etc. When "bucket" is set at the trial-type level, after the image is selected from dataset_dirmap.csv (which contains a "url" column with a url to the corresponding image), the S3 bucket name will be replaced within the URL with whatever "bucket" is set to.
 The config.yaml files for the "imagenet_animals" experiments have good examples of this setup.

-For other experiments (e.g., the "ham4", "idaea4", and "mhist" learning experiments), settings such as the S3 bucket to use or other variables should depend on which experimental group the participant is in (e.g., control group, enhanced images group, etc).
+For other experiments (e.g., the "ham4", "idaea4", and "mhist" learning experiments), settings such as the S3 bucket to use or other variables should depend on which experimental group the participant is in (e.g., control group, L-WISE group, etc).
 For these experiments, each participant is given a "condition_idx" integer value denoting which group they are in, and this value is used to select trial types from a block-level sub-section called "conditional_trial_types."
-See the config.yaml files in the idaea4 experiments for an example.
-Although in this case only one possible trial type for each block is specified for each experimental group, it is possible to add more entries to each dictionary within the conditional_trial_types list, allowing participants to be shown a mixture of different trial types, similar to the case where we specify trial_types in the imagenet animal experiments (but the composition of which now depends on the experimental group they are in).
+See the config.yaml files of the idaea4 moth experiments for an example.
+Although in this case only one possible trial type for each block is specified for each experimental group, it is possible to add more entries to each dictionary within the conditional_trial_types dict, allowing participants to be shown a mixture of different trial types - this is similar to the case where we specify trial_types in the imagenet animal experiments (but the composition of which now depends on the experimental group they are in).

 If there are multiple trial types in a block, they will be balanced within each class and each split (considering regular trials only, not calibration or repeat stimulus trials).
 Therefore, for each train/val/test split, the number of trials per class must be set to a multiple of the number of trial types.
-If this does not work for you, you can edit psych_code/modules/generate_trials.py.
+If this does not work for you, you can specify a custom trial sequence (see ["Implementing experiments with customized trial sequences"](#implementing-experiments-with-customized-trial-sequences) below).

 ## Deploying experiments to online platforms